-A few ppm file comments are written - the name of the GRASS raster file, resolution, etc. Although these are perfectly legal, I've found one PD image utility that chokes on them, so if you need a commentless ppm file, use out=- > outfile.ppm.
+A few ppm file comments are written - the name of the GRASS raster file, resolution, etc. Although these are perfectly legal, one PD image utility that chokes on them, so if you need a commentless ppm file, use out=- > outfile.ppm.
 (When sending output to stdout, no comments are written.)